-When is the best time to book flights to Birmingham International?
+When is the best time to book a flight to Birmingham International?

 Which day is cheapest to fly to Birmingham International?

-To get the best value, try booking a flight in the evening when visiting Birmingham International.
-Generally the prices will increase for flights at noon as these tend to have higher demand.
+To get the best value, try booking a flight in the afternoon when visiting Birmingham International.
+Generally the prices will increase for flights in the morning as these tend to have higher demand.

 Birmingham-Shuttlesworth International Airport is a key airport for central Alabama and serves more than three million passengers per year.
 The airport is situated just five miles (8km) from downtown Birmingham in Alabama.

 The single terminal at Birmingham-Shuttlesworth International Airport is divided into two concourses: B and C. Concourse C is the only one currently in use at the airport as the other is undergoing a revamp and modernisation project, which started in June 2011.